 You might think that the most obvious solution is to simply take off the catalytic converter.
 Some people choose to do this and install a straight pipe, but is that the best solution?
 Yes, it makes for a cheaper repair, but there are reasons that it’s a terrible idea.

 First of all, your car is going to fail emissions testing; there’s no way around it.
-Additionally, the car is going to dramatically suffer, with performance and efficiency.
+Additionally, the car is going to dramatically suffer in terms of its performance and efficiency.
 On top of that, you are allowing more pollution to enter the environment, making you part of the problem.

 The only real solution is to replace the catalytic converter.
-If the car isn’t worth the expense, then it’s time to get rid of it and buy something else.
+If the car isn’t worth the expense, then it’s time to get rid of it and buy a new one.
 Don’t take shortcuts when it comes to replacing the catalytic converter.